makerspacelt/temp-1w8-pro/README.md

 Basic target features:

-* 8x 1-wire interfaces for DS18b20 using XH 3pin 2.54mm pitch connectors
+* 8x 1-wire interfaces for DS18b20 using 2.5mm 4p audio jack connectors
-* 1x user programmable button (can be used to wake up from deep sleep)
+* 2x user programmable buttons (can be used to wake up from deep sleep)
-* 128x32 OLED display
+* 128x64 OLED display
 * Powered via USB-C
 * Compatibility with esphome and Home Assistant